-- Contact the Ohio Department of Insurance to request an investigation of a complaint or appeal - File a complaint or appeal with the Ohio Department of Insurance.
+- Contact the Ohio Department of Insurance to request an investigation of a complaint or appeal - File a complaint or appeal with the Ohio Department of Insurance. - Pursue arbitration, litigation or other type of administrative proceeding

-Sometimes you do not have to complete our appeals process before you may take other actions.
+Sometimes you do not have to complete our appeals process before you may take other action.
 These are when:

-- We decide to waive this requirement - You did not receive a written decision from us on the appeal review within the required timeframe - You have an urgent claim or a claim that involves ongoing treatment.
-You can have your claim reviewed internally. - We did not follow all of the claim determination and appeal requirements of the State.
+- We decide to waive this requirement - You did not receive a written decision from us on the appeal review within the required time frame - You have an urgent claim or a claim that involves ongoing treatment.
+You can have your claim reviewed internally. - We did not follow all of the claim determination and appeal requirements of the State of Ohio.